Ilie Birt

-Ilie Birt (1698–December 29, 1786) was an ethnic Romanian merchant from the Principality of Transylvania.
+Ilie Birt (1698 – 29 December 1786) was an ethnic Romanian merchant from the Principality of Transylvania.

 Commercial and military activity

-A native of Șcheii Brașovului, his family dealt in wine and livestock.
+He was a native of Șcheii Brașovului, where his family dealt in wine and livestock.
 He married a merchant's daughter and had eight children.
-No portrait of his exists.
-Aside from his native Romanian, Birt knew German, Hungarian, Greek, and Turkish.
+Aside from his native Romanian, Birt knew German, Hungarian, Greek and Turkish.
 For this reason, he represented the local Romanian community in the royal capitals Buda and Vienna, arguing for their right to sell anywhere.
 He petitioned the Holy Roman Emperor to establish a republic at Șchei, but was ignored.

 A captain in the Army of the Holy Roman Empire, Birt took part in the Austro-Turkish War of 1737–1739.
 In 1737, he formed a company, largely composed of Junii Brașoveni troops.
 Under orders from Field Marshal Count Wallis, Birt and his men engaged the Ottoman forces at Pitești, capturing 36 prisoners of war.
 Even after retiring from the hussars, Birt continued to sign as “captain”, underscoring his prestige.
 Wallis awarded him a medal, as did three other commanders, including Prince Lobkowitz and Count Traun.